SharanVeera/Natural_language_Processing/README.md

-# Natural_language_Processing
-growing collection of NLP assignments and projects completed as part of my learning path in Natural Language Processing.
-Each task explores different techniques for processing, analyzing, and modeling text data using Python and modern NLP libraries.
+# 🧠 Natural Language Processing Assignments

+This repository contains my NLP (Natural Language Processing) assignments and experiments.
+Each folder focuses on a specific topic, implemented in Python and Jupyter notebooks.